joubertredrat/fox/README.md

 ## Fox

-Fox is a micro framework MVC in PHP for simple and fast build small applications.
-It emerged from a dark time, when I needed to do a small test and my internet wasn't working, away from the contemporary world with a modern composer and very nice libraries... but, solved problem :)
+Fox is a MVC micro-framework written in PHP for building fast, simple and small applications.
+It emerged from a dark season, when I had issues with my internet connection and needed to do a simple test.
+Even away from contemporary world, from composer and from modern and cool libraries, I could still solve my problem :)

 #### Install

 * `git clone https://github.com/joubertredrat/fox.git`
-* Point your apache to a `public` folder and done, is working.
+* In your apache installation, set `public` folder as your document root and done, it's working!

-On future I will provide this as `composer create-project`
+In a near future, I will provide `Fox` through `composer create-project`

 #### Features
-* Extreme very slim, `fox` folder have only 124Kb.
+* Extremely slim: `fox` directory's size is only 124 KB.
-* Don't have external libraries, all was written in pure PHP.
+* Written in pure PHP: you don't need any external library to get it running.
-* Dynamic router to controller, see [How to work?](#how-to-work).
+* Dynamic router to controller, (see [How does it work?](#how-does-it-work).
-* Composer compatible, you can add your library without problems.
+* Composer friendly: you can add any library you want without trouble.
-* Controller and Model is OOP (maybe in future View can be too).
+* Object-Oriented Controller and Model (and View, maybe sometime later).

-#### How to work?
+#### How does it work?

-Fox have Dynamic router based on uri request on public index, as as shown below:
+Fox has a Dynamic router, based on uri requests into public/index.php, as shown below:
 ```
 /users/list-admin/br = request
                                 ____________________________